fastly/terraform-provider-fastly/website/docs/r/service_dictionary_items_v1.html.markdown

 $ terraform import fastly_service_dictionary_items_v1.items <serviceID>/<dictionaryID>
 ```

-If terraform is already managing remote dictionary items against a resource being imported then the user will be asked to remove it from the existing terraform state.
+If Terraform is already managing remote dictionary items against a resource being imported then the user will be asked to remove it from the existing Terraform state.
-The following is an example of the terraform state command to remove the resource named `fastly_service_dictionary_items_v1.items` from the terraform state file.
+The following is an example of the Terraform state command to remove the resource named `fastly_service_dictionary_items_v1.items` from the Terraform state file.

 ```
 $ terraform state rm fastly_service_dictionary_items_v1.items